Antiplanes sanctiioannis

 Antiplanes sanctiioannis is a species of sea snail, a marine gastropod mollusk in the family Pseudomelatomidae, the turrids.

 Description

 The length of the shell varies between 20 mm and 40 mm; maximum diameter 14 mm.

 The fusiform shell contains 10 slightly convex whorls.
 The shell is clothed with a smooth, thickish, olive epidermis.
 The shell is covered with very narrow spiral striae and incremental flexuous stripes.
 The dark reddish aperture is ovate and contracted below.
 It measures about 2/5 of the total length.
 The siphonal canal is broad and slightly oblique.
 The narrow outer lip has a wide sinuation above the middle.
 The columella is twisted.
 The operculum is unguiform.

 Distribution

-This marine species occurs off he Pacific coast of northern Honshu, Japan; also in the Bering Sea.
+This marine species occurs off he Pacific Ocean coast of northern Honshu, Japan; also in the Bering Sea.